theadewole/My_R_Note/Datacamp/Data Wrangling.md

 geom_point()
 ```
 # Types of visualizations
-- Box plots, which compare the distribution of a numeric variable among several categories.
 ## Line plot
 Line plots, which are useful for showing change over time.
 ```